warpdynamicsltd/level/README.md

 ```
 #### Compile Level code

-To compile a file `hello.lvl` with **Level** code, execute the following command
+To compile a text file `hello.lvl` with **Level** code, execute the following command
 in your terminal:
 ```
 level c hello.lvl
 ```
-The above should create a default executable `hello` which
+The above should create an ELF64 executable `hello` which
 can be executed e.g.
 by typing `./hello` in your terminal and pressing enter.